Madeleine Allakariallak

-Madeleine Allakariallak (born Resolute, Nunavut) is a Canadian Inuit musician and television journalist.
+Madeleine Allakariallak (born Resolute, Nunavut) is a Canadian Inuk musician and television journalist.
 Formerly a member of the Inuit throat singing duo Tudjaat, from 2005 to 2007 she was also the host of the weekly newsmagazine series APTN National News Contact on the Aboriginal Peoples Television Network.

 Phoebe Atagotaaluk, Allakariallak's bandmate in Tudjaat, is her cousin.
 Her husband, Romeyn Stevenson, is a current member of the Iqaluit City Council.